chi-tech/chi-tech/README.md

 Easy scripts - [Easy Linux instructions](CHI_DOC/Install_ubuntu_easy.md)

-If the automated installation of dependencies fail, or if you don't have a system supporting it, then rather follow any of the below instructions:
+If the automated installation of dependencies fails, or if you don't have a system supporting it, then follow the instructions below:

 For Linux machines - [Linux installation instructions](CHI_DOC/Install_linux.md)
 For MacOS machines - [MacOS installation instructions](CHI_DOC/Install_macos.md)